da667/Autosnort3/readme.md

 	  - And so, here we are.
 We grab the prereqs, grab it from github, compile and install it.
 	- We're using pulledpork3 now.
 Why?
 Using the Talos Lightspd with PP3 allows us to automatically grab the correct SO rules for the version, OS, and arch Snort3 is running on.
 We don't have to avoid SO rules anymore.
 Or do insane safety dances to get the right SO rules for the right engine.
 It's a good day to die.
 	  - Don't get me wrong shared object rules still are absolutely awful.
-	- The cron job that tries to run pulledpork once a week, midnight on Sunday now tries to run pulledpork3 instead.
+	- The cron job that tries to run pulledpork daily now tries to run pulledpork3 instead.
 I have no idea if this works.
 Good luck.
 If it's not working remove the entry from `/etc/crontab`.
 	- For those who insist on wanting to use the old perl-based pulledpork, I have a file `pulledpork.conf.pl.old` that you can use for reference purposes if you really want to.
 The new `pulledpork.conf` is formatted for use with pulledpork3.
     - Speaking of SO rules, the `snort3.service` file has a second `plugin-path=` directive set to `/usr/local/etc/so_rules/` because for some reason, even after editing it, I couldn't get `snort_defaults.lua` to see the so_rules directory.
 I hate snort3 so much.
+	- replaced most `make` compile statements to `make -j $(nproc).`
+	  - `We multithreaded now.`and in less time than it took Snort3 to release.
  - 4/15/24
 	- Had some reports from users over the weekend that safeclib download/compile was failing.
 I think they changed the filename format for safeclib, and also the order in which the files are listed, and that resulted in jq parsing attempting to download the wrong file.
 	- Additionally, after I fixed that, the directory name was no longer correct because the tarball name and the directory name are different now, so now the script creates a directory and untars the file using the `-C` option to specify the directory the script creates, and `--strip-components=1` to ensure the files are exactly where the script expects it.